Center for Translational Biomedical Research

 Welcome to the website for the Center for Translational Biomedical Research at the North Carolina Research Campus.

-The UNCG Center for Translational Biomedical Research (CTBR), a satellite to the Office of Research and Economic Development, is located at the North Carolina Research Campus (NCRC, www.ncresearchcampus.net) in Kannapolis, NC (near Charlotte; ~70 miles SW of Greensboro).
+The UNCG Center for Translational Biomedical Research (CTBR), which reports to UNCG’s Office of Research and Economic Development, is located at the North Carolina Research Campus (NCRC, www.ncresearchcampus.net) in Kannapolis, NC (near Charlotte; ~70 miles SW of Greensboro).

 The UNCG CTBR is housed in the UNC Nutrition Research Building, and possesses 5000 sq. ft. of office and laboratory space.
 The center consists of two research groups, the Laboratory of Metabolomics and the Laboratory of Metabolic Liver Disease.
 The mission of the UNCG CTBR is to implement biomedical discoveries for understanding of disease pathogenesis and development of novel interventions for prevention and treatment.